Parkstone: History

 The "Upper Parkstone Estate" was a significant area of land vested in the local authority by the Great Canford Award of 1831, but it was slow to develop into the bustling neighbourhood of today.

-In January 1885 we find the earliest indication that a plot of land amounting to 6 acres 2 rods and 35 poles (approximately 25,000 square metres or 2.5 hectares) was to be set aside as a public open space in plans presented to the Council as a result of an invitation to a number of local architects for proposals laying out the Estate.
-But what is now known as "Alexandra Park" is essentially Edwardian in concept, having evolved over a period of some 30 years (1885 - 1915).
+In January 1885 a plot of land amounting to 6 acres 2 rods and 35 poles (approximately 2.5 hectares) was set aside as a public open space in plans presented to the council as a result of an invitation to a number of local architects for proposals laying out the estate.
+But what is now known as "Alexandra Park" is essentially Edwardian in concept, having evolved over a period of some 30 years (1885–1915).
 The name dates from June 1906, the presumption being that it is named after Queen Alexandra, consort of the reigning Edward VII.

 Much of Upper Parkstone was developed during the Victorian era and is typical for a development of that period, most of the main shops being situated along a main road (Ashley Road) together with a few pubs and churches, and most houses being in adjacent roads.
-A lot of roads are named after important people or events of their time such as Albert Road, Victoria Road and Jubilee Road etc.
+A lot of roads are named after important people or events of their time, such as Albert Road, Victoria Road and Jubilee Road.

+Despite the residential reputation, Parkstone was the site of several industrial undertakings, the largest being George Jennings South Western Pottery, a manufacturer of salt-glaze drainage and sanitary pipes, which had its own steam locomotive and private branch line from Parkstone railway station.
+Much of this area was agricultural until the 1920s and 1930s.

+Parkstone was formerly a tything and chapelry in the parish of Canford Magna, in 1866 Parkstone became a separate civil parish, on 9 November 1905 the parish was abolished and merged with Poole.
+In 1901 the parish had a population of 6,550.
+It is now in the unparished area of Poole.

 The area expanded into other areas such as Rossmore and later Alderney, which are sometimes considered to be part of Parkstone.
 Although most houses in the district are owner-occupied, council houses were also built in the 1930s, 1940s and 1950s.
 The Trinidad and Bourne Estates are typical examples of post-war housing estates although there are very few council flats in Parkstone as much of the area retains its suburban character.

 As of 2012, Ashley Road continues to be principally made up of commercial premises.
 Though some small blocks of flats have been built along this thoroughfare over the last 20 years, surrounding areas such as Rossmore have changed little during that time.
 A few older cottage-style dwellings can still be found as reminders of when the area was agricultural, including several pairs of 'Lady Wimborne' houses: yellow-brick cottages with steep gables built by the Canford Estate, whose lands stretched from Longham to Lilliput.

-Ashley Road is the main 'corridor' between Bournemouth and Poole and benefits from much through business.
-As to larger commercial sites along this road, Waitrose moved into the former Safeway and Morrisons site at 311-313 Ashley Road in 2006, abandoning its smaller Westbourne store.

-In Lower Parkstone, Ashley Cross retains much character from being a village despite commercial buildings moving out from Poole town centre.
-Commercial Road is the main thoroughfare here, providing another through route - and bus route - from Poole to Bournemouth.
-The station is in Lower Parkstone, near Parkstone Park.